 Design & Architecture: Moser Design Group and Meadowlark Builders

 Project Manager: John Crawford

 When in the home, it is hard to believe it is under 2300 square feet.
-Utilizing exterior living areas, long diagonal sight lines, and open spaces that remain cozy and defined, the home lives like a home that is over 3000 square feet.
-Efficient and healthy, the home achieved a LEED Platinum certification, a testament to the owners desires to live a more sustainable lifestyle.
+Utilizing exterior living areas, long diagonal sight lines, and open spaces that remain cozy and defined; the home lives like a home that is over 3000 square feet.
+Efficient and healthy, the home achieved a LEED Platinum certification, a testament to the owners desire to live a more sustainable lifestyle.